rsoika/microservice-examples/jakarta8/README.md

 # Hello World Example on Jakarta EE 8

 This is a basic Microservice example running on Jakarta EE 8.
 It includes a Rest Service example and also a Health Service.
-The project runs with JDK 11.
-In a Jakarta EE 8 application the namespace `javax.*` is still used instead of `jakarta.*`.
+The project runs with JDK 11. **Note:** In Jakarta EE 8 your application uses the namespace `javax.*` instead of `jakarta.*` which will be used in Verison 9 and later.

 ## Build